bmelinden/vbSPTu/README.txt

 ---
 to do:
-- more consistently use parameter-value pair input
 - separate state estimates from Siter
-- make tolerance parameters from opt go into model obj and be used by convergence function
-- more compact (fewer lines) convergence notifications
 - make Xiter(...,iType) a YSZmodel function that calls child-class functions Xiter_mle, Xiter_map, Xiter_vb.
 - VBsearch and fixedSizeSearch should take initial guess models and